Options contracts | Types, simple explanations, examples

 The effects of these constraints are primarily related to the difference between the intended price and the actual executed price (known as slippage).
 These factors influence the actual transaction price before it is ultimately recorded and displayed on a chart.

-Funding rates, carry, and holding pressure
+Price behaviour: Funding rates, carry, and holding pressure

 Funding, carry, and holding pressure create temporary price distortions and influence the spot and futures price relationship, through real-time supply and demand dynamics and financing costs.
 These pressures are a factor in the actual execution price, which is the data point that eventually forms the chart we analyze.